E. M. Forster: Novels

 Howards End (1910) is an ambitious "condition-of-England" novel about various groups among the Edwardian middle classes, represented by the Schlegels (bohemian intellectuals), the Wilcoxes (thoughtless plutocrats) and the Basts (struggling lower-middle-class aspirants).
 Howards End was adapted as a film in 1992 by the Merchant-Ivory team, starring Vanessa Redgrave, Emma Thompson, Anthony Hopkins, and Helena Bonham-Carter.
-Emma Thompson won the Academy Award for Best Actress for her performance as Margaret Schlegel.
+Thompson won the Academy Award for Best Actress for her performance as Margaret Schlegel.
 It was also adapted as a miniseries in 2017.
 An opera libretto Howards End, America was created in 2016 by Claudia Stevens.

-Forster's greatest success, A Passage to India (1924), takes as its subject the relations between East and West, seen through the lens of India in the later days of the British Raj.
+Forster's greatest success, A Passage to India (1924) takes as its subject the relations between East and West, seen through the lens of India in the later days of the British Raj.
 Forster connects personal relations with the politics of colonialism through the story of the Englishwoman Adela Quested, the Indian Dr. Aziz, and the question of what did or did not happen between them in the Marabar Caves.
 Forster makes special mention of the author Ahmed Ali and his Twilight in Delhi in a preface to its Everyman's Library Edition.
-A Passage to India was adapted as a play in 1960, directed by Frank Hauser, and as a film in 1984, directed by David Lean.
+The novel was awarded the James Tait Black Memorial Prize for fiction.
+A Passage to India was adapted as a play in 1960, directed by Frank Hauser, and as a film in 1984, directed by David Lean, starring Alec Guinness, Judy Davis and Peggy Ashcroft, with the latter winning the 1985 Oscar for Best Supporting Actress.

 Maurice (1971), published posthumously, is a homosexual love story that also returns to matters familiar from Forster's first three novels, such as the suburbs of London in the English home counties, the experience of attending Cambridge, and the wild landscape of Wiltshire.
-The novel was controversial, given that Forster's homosexuality had not been known or widely acknowledged.
-Today's critics continue to argue over the extent to which Forster's sexuality and personal activities influenced his writing.
+The novel was controversial, given that Forster's homosexuality had not been publicly known or widely acknowledged.
+Today's critics continue to debate over the extent to which Forster's sexuality and personal activities influenced his writing.
 Maurice was adapted as a film in 1987 by the Merchant Ivory team.
+It starred James Wilby and Hugh Grant who played lovers (for which both gained acclaim) and Rupert Graves, with Denholm Elliott, Simon Callow and Ben Kingsley in the supporting cast.

 Early in his career, Forster attempted a historical novel about the Byzantine scholar Gemistus Pletho and the Italian condottiero Sigismondo de Malatesta, but was dissatisfied with the result and never published it, though he kept the manuscript and later showed it to Naomi Mitchison.